datacarpentry/spreadsheets-socialsci/episodes/04-quality-assurance.md

 representing the number of people in the household.
 We would expect this always to be a positive integer, and so we should reject values like `1.5` and `-8` as entry errors.
-We would also reject values over a certain maximum - for example and entry like `90` is probably the result of the researcher inputting `9` and their finger slipping and also hitting the `0` key.
+We would also reject values over a certain maximum - for example an entry like `90` is probably the result of the researcher inputting `9` and their finger slipping and also hitting the `0` key.
 It is up to you as the researcher to decide what a reasonable maximum value would be for your data, here we will assume that there are no families with greater than 30 members.